-Such considerations about money matters ring oddly in modern ears, our assumptions being that, in one way or another, we make money and having done so, in some way or other, spend it, as is our right, most of us assuming further that more coin is always preferable to less.
+Such considerations about money matters ring oddly in our ears these days, our usual assumption being that, in one way or another, we make money and having done so, in some other way or other, spend it, most of us assuming further that more coin is always preferable to less.
 Americans, for example, constantly hear reports of how an index called the Gross National Product (GNP) is doing, the notion being that, if that figure swells, it is good-for us, for the nation.
-Growth (it is axiomatic) is always better.
-Bigger (it is axiomatic) is always better.
-Conversely, if any detumescence in this base integer occurs, we begin to fret that we are ebbing, starting the slide down the always slippery economic slope.
+Growth (it is axiomatic) is always better; bigger (it is axiomatic) is always better.43 Conversely, if any detumescence in this base integer occurs, we begin to fret that we are ebbing, starting to slide down the always slippery economic slope.
 In short, size, not just of the GNP, but of our cash pile, matters.
-Believing this (having been taught it since we were babes, being taught it daily still), most in this getting and spending world, forsaking many pleasant leas33 (or setting them aside until some retiring time), dedicate their hearts, powers, and best years of their lives to accumulating ever-larger piles of precious metals or the colored papers which symbolize them.
-Like Hamlet ruminating on the too hasty, licentious marriage between his mother and his father's brother so soon after that father's sudden death, Ruskin knows that "it is not, and it cannot come to, good."
-The whole system of laissez-faire is fallacious in conception, regularly dishonest and deceptive in practice, and always, whether in ways obvious or veiled, large or small, disastrous in result.
+Believing this (having been taught it since we were babes, being taught it daily still), most in this getting and spending world, forsaking many pleasant leas44 (or setting them aside until some retiring time), dedicate their hearts, powers, and best years of their lives to accumulating ever-larger piles of heavy metal.
+Like Hamlet (Act 1, Sc.
+2), ruminating on the too hasty, licentious marriage between his mother, Gertrude, and his father's brother, Claudius, so soon after that father's sudden death, Ruskin knows that "it is not, and it cannot come to, good": the whole system of laissez-faire is fallacious in conception, often dishonest and deceptive in practice, and regularly disastrous in result.